kacap1707/Inheritance/README.md

 Here are some good examples explaining the process of inheritance in C#.

-In #FinancialOrganizations folder you'll see a basic FinancialInstitution class which will "give birth" to banks, credit organizations and insurance companies.
+In #FinancialOrganizations folder you'll see a basic FinancialInstitution class which will "give birth" to `Bank`s, `Credit organization`s and `Insurance company`ies.
 All those institutions inherite all fields, properties and methods from base class.
 Meanwhile, they also add their own specific states and functionalities.

 For example: